DrTimothyAldenDavis/GraphBLAS/README.md

 ## Licensing and supporting SuiteSparse:GraphBLAS

-SuiteSparse:GraphBLAS is released primarily under the Apache-2.0 license, because of how the project is supported by many organizations (NVIDIA, Redis Labs, MIT Lincoln Lab, Intel, IBM, and Julia Computing), primarily through gifts to the Texas A&M Foundation.
+SuiteSparse:GraphBLAS is released primarily under the Apache-2.0 license, because of how the project is supported by many organizations (NVIDIA, Redis, MIT Lincoln Lab, Intel, IBM, and Julia Computing), primarily through gifts to the Texas A&M Foundation.
 Because of this support, and to facilitate the wide-spread use of GraphBLAS, the decision was made to give this library a permissive open-source license (Apache-2.0).
 Currently all source code required to create the C-callable library libgraphblas.so is licensed with Apache-2.0, and there are no plans to change this.